planetfederal/gxp/doc/source/viewer/featureinfo.rst

 Adding a WMS GetFeatureInfo tool
 ================================
 On file system navigate to the file app/static/script/app/app.js in the myviewer directory.
 Open up this file in your favorite editor.
-Open up the API docs for gxp, and find a tool which could provide the WMS GetFeatureInfo functionality (look in the section titled gxp.plugins):
+Open up the API docs for GXP, and find a tool which could provide the WMS GetFeatureInfo functionality (look in the section titled gxp.plugins):

 http://gxp.opengeo.org/master/doc/